Cost Of Selling A House Explained

 - Irish Water

 As per the service charges above, in respect of the LTP the purchaser will reimburse any over-payment of LPT for the year in which the property is sold from the date of closing to year end, but it is imperative that you as the seller pay the LPT in full for the year and provide evidence to this.
 We also require evidence of registration with Irish Water and proof that all charges have been paid up to date.

 - You will be required to swear a Family Home Declaration when you sell your home.
 Your solicitor will explain the importance of this document but if you are a single person it will cost €10.00.
 If there are any documents to be exhibited in this document, they will be witnessed at a charge of €2.00 per document.
-If you are a married person, the declaration will need to be signed by you and your spouse and each signature is charged at €10.00.
+If you are a married person, the declaration will need to be signed by you and your spouse.
+Each signature is charged at €10.00.
 Any other declarations that may be required to be signed, are charged at the same rates.